 When, at length, we were again quietly and composedly seated by each other, and Mr. Villars waited for the explanation I had begged him to hear, I found myself extremely embarrassed how to introduce the subject which must lead to it.
 He saw my distress, and, with a kind of benevolent pleasantry, asked me if I would let him guess any more?
-I assented in silence.
+I affented in silence.

-"Shall I, then, go back to where I left off?"
-"If-if you please;-I believe so,-" said I, stammering.
+"Shall I, then, go back to where I left

-"Well, then, my love!
-I think I was speaking of the regret it was natural you should feel upon quitting those from whom you had received eivility and kindness, with so little certainty of ever seeing them again, or being able to return their good offices?
-These are circumstances that afford but melancholy reflections to young minds; and the affectionate disposition of my Evelina, open to all social feelings, must be hurt more than usual by such considerations.-You are silent, my dear? - Shall I name those whom I think most worthy the regret I speak of?-we shall then see if our opinions coincide."
+off?"

-Still I said nothing, and he continued-
+"If-if you please;-I believe so,-"

-"In your London journal, nobody appears in a more amiable, a more respectable light, than Lord Orville; and perhaps--"
+faid I, stammering.

-"I knew what you would say," cried I, hastily, "and I have long feared where your suspicions would fall; but indeed, Sir, you are mistaken: I hate Lord Orville, - he is the last man in the world in whose favor I should be prejudised."
+"Well then, my love, I think I was speaking of the regret it was natural you should feel upon quitting those from whom you had received civility and kindness, with so little certainty of ever seeing them again, or being able to return their good offices?
+Thefe:

-I stopped; for Mr. Villars looked at me with such infinite surprise that my own warmth made me blush.
-"You hate Lord Orville!" repeated he.
+These are circumstances that afford but melancholy reflections to young minds; and the affectionate disposition of my Evelina. open to all focial feelings, must be hurt more than usual by such considerations.
+You are filent, my dear? - Shall I name those whom I think most worthy the regret I speak of?
+We shall then see if our opinions coincide."
+Still I faid nothing, and he continued.
+"In your London journal, nobody appears in a more amiable, a more respectable light, than Lord Orville, and perhaps---" "I knew what you would fay," cried I, haftily, " and I have long feared where your fuspicions would fall; but indeed, Sir, you are mistaken: I hate Lord Orville, -he is the last man in the world in whose favour I should be prejudiced."
+I stopped; for Mr. Villars looked at me with fuch infinite furprife, that my own warmth made me blush.
+"You bate Lord Orville!" repeated he.